-Windows components that have been 'patched' by a malicious application, usually to facilitate the malware's operations.
-The affected component and the purpose of the patching may vary depending on the malware in question.
+Windows components that have been 'patched' by a harmful program, usually to facilitate its operations.
+The affected component and the purpose of the patching may vary depending on the harmful program in question.

 It is not advisable to delete, rename or quarantine patched Windows components as doing so may affect system stability.
 Even though Windows locks its main files while they are active, modifications to the patched components may still affect them.

 If your F-Secure Anti-Virus (FSAV) detected a certain file as 'patch', please first select the "Disinfect" action.
 FSAV will then create a copy of the patched file and attempt to restore its contents; it will then add a renaming command into the Windows Registry in order to replace the patched file with a cleaned one during the next Windows startup.

 If disinfection using FSAV fails, you may attempt to restore a recent System Restore point.
 In many cases, the patched system component will be replaced with clean version from the backup.
 Before restoring a System Restore point, it is advisable to backup all personal data to avoid possible losses when Windows rolls back to a previously saved state.

 If the System Restore option fails, you may attempt to repair the component using the 'repair' option included on Windows installation discs.
 To do so, boot the computer from the CD and select the option to repair.
 Again, it is advisable to backup your personal data before doing so.